michaelhenkel/dockwall/README.md

 # dockwall
-# docker based VNF for Contrail Service Chaining
+docker based VNF for Contrail Service Chaining
-firewall nfv docker image

 Dockwall uses a modified nova docker driver to enable docker images to act as OpenContrail Service Instances.
 The main modification is the addition of two routing tables inside the Container allowing for two default routes